nunocoracao/blowfish/exampleSite/content/docs/thumbnails/index.md

     └── featured.png
 ```
 The you just need to add an image like explain earlier.
 If you want to see a sample of this you can consult [this sample]({{< ref "thumbnail_sample" >}}).

+## Hero Images

+Thumbnails will be used by default as hero images withing each article.
+Use the global `article.showHero` or the front-matter parameter `showHero` to control this feature across the entire site or for each specific post.